 Meet Your Humanities Faculty: Iyun Ashani Harrison

 On January 7, 2022, Iyun Ashani Harrison (Associate Professor of the Practice in Dance) gave a talk entitled "On Becoming: A Dance Research Presentation" as part of our tgiFHI series.
+Here's the video:

 Here's an interview with Prof. Harrison on his research interests, method, and practice.

 What are your research interests, and how did they develop?

 I am an Associate Professor of the Practice and Director of Undergraduate Studies in the dance program.
 I teach ballet technique: intermediate and advanced levels, male technique, male variations, and pas de deux.

 I grew up in Jamaica, where dance is an integral part of the culture, and my parents were artists.
 My father, Stafford Ashani Harrison, worked as a professional actor and videographer, and my mother, Christine Ann Bell, performed part-time on radio, television, and stage, and she was also a business owner.
 In my early teens, my mother took me to see a performance by a Jamaican dance company, L’Acadco, where I saw an exquisite male dancer suspended from a rope in the rafters.
 I vividly recall experiencing a sense of awakening, an excitement for performance and dance-making!

 I later had an opportunity to join a children’s performing arts group, Little People Teen Player Club, where we studied musical theater.
 The director, Cathi Levy, recognized my talent for dance and encouraged me to investigate it more closely.
 Luckily, due to my parents’ expertise in the arts, they knew that ballet training would support my development.
 I eventually moved to the USA, studying ballet, modern dance, choreography, and music at The Juilliard School.